-Determined primarily on the basis of one-year and three-year company performance on certain measures (revenue growth percent, operating margin and total shareholder return1) as compared with competitors and on our strategic progress in key markets and with customers.
+Purpose To motivate executives and reward them according to the company's relative and absolute performance and the executive's individual performance growth percent, operating margin and total shareholder return1) as compared with competitors and on our strategic progress in key markets and with customers.
 These factors have been chosen to reflect our near-term financial performance as well as our progress in building long-term shareholder value.